 From humble beginnings, founders Dick & Steve grew the business on the solid foundations of exceptional craftsmanship, unfailing attention to detail and a longstanding commitment to working methodically.
 Moving to larger premises in Barnard Castle and employing seven highly skilled craftsmen, the pair established Carrosserie as one of the biggest names in Britain for high quality classic car repair, revival and restoration.

-Word soon spread, and before long car owners were bringing their projects from all over Britain and the world to receive the care and attention they deserved from the Carrosserie team, many of them exceptional examples of their type or even unique or world first models and marques.
+Word soon spread, and before long car owners were bringing their classic car projects from all over Britain and the world to receive the care and attention they deserved from the Carrosserie team, many of them exceptional examples of their type or even unique or world first models and marques.
 Despite this success, the commitment to deploying best in field techniques and genuine heritage methods for classic car restoration, to never cutting corners and always working to the highest standards, was applied to every car to enter the workshop.
 It was this way that Dick & Steve acquired their most prized asset: A large and loyal customer base delighted by the new life that the whole team breathed into their own personal masterpieces.

 Before retiring in 2020, it was the pair’s wish that the business be passed on to someone who would be able to put that company ethos into practice.
 To truly respect the grand traditions of Carrosserie’s past, while bringing the company forward to grow in the future, which is exactly what Neil Atkinson planned when buying the business.